aschneiderman/talon-notes/install/install-commands.md

 # Install Commands

+NOTES DUMP:

-unlike Dragon, out of the box Talon doesn't give you any commands.
+Unlike Dragon, out of the box Talon doesn't give you any commands.
 But adding in the basics plus some cool, free tools is super easy.

 (A lot more)